erew123/alltalk_tts/README.md

 4. **Verify Installation**:
    - Open a **new** terminal/command prompt to refresh the search paths.
    - In a terminal or command prompt, execute `nvcc --version`.
-   - Success is indicated by a response of `Cuda compilation tools, release 11.8.` Specifically, ensure it is version 11.8.
+   - Success is indicated by a response of `Cuda compilation tools, release 12.4.` Specifically, ensure it is version 12.4.

 5. **Troubleshooting**:
    - If the correct version isn't reported, recheck your environment path settings for accuracy and potential conflicts with other CUDA versions.
 </details>

 #### Additional Note on Torch and Torchaudio:
 - Ensure Torch and Torchaudio are CUDA-enabled (any version), which is separate from the CUDA Toolkit installation.
-CUDA 11.8 corresponds to `cu118` and CUDA 12.1 to `cu121` in AllTalk diagnostics.
+CUDA 12.4 corresponds to `cu124` in AllTalk diagnostics.
 - Failure to install CUDA for Torch and Torchaudio will result in Step 2 of fine-tuning failing.
 These requirements are distinct from the CUDA Toolkit installation, so avoid conflating the two.<br>